UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 Cal Stats and Trends

-- Cal has six wins against the spread in 10 games this year.
+- Cal has six wins against the spread in 10 games this season.

-- The Golden Bears have an against the spread record of 3-0 in their three games when underdogs by 7 points or more this year.
+- The Golden Bears have been underdogs by 7 points or more three times this season and have covered the spread every time.

-- Cal's games this year have gone over the point total five times in 10 opportunities (50%).
+- Cal has hit the over in 50% of its opportunities this season (five times over 10 games with a set point total).

-- Cal is 3-1 against the spread and 3-1 overall in games when it puts up more than 27.9 points.
+- Cal is 3-1 against the spread and 3-1 overall when the team notches more than 27.9 points.

-- This season the Golden Bears have eight turnovers, nine fewer than the Bruins have takeaways (17).
+- The Golden Bears have turned the ball over eight times, nine fewer times than the Bruins have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.